praveen686/ATAR/CONTRIBUTING.md

 *FIXME - SEE [Temporary_Guide_to_Early_Stage_Contributions.md](Temporary_Guide_to_Early_Stage_Contributions.md) for
 contributing this early in the project prior to the CI/CO pipeline being in place (below is just template/planning).
-In generaladd contributing pipeline spoken below, just doc at the moment.
-Keep good common sense for now.
-Fork the repo and do a pull request as needed.
+In general the contributing pipeline spoken below is just empty a promises doc at the moment.
+Keep good common sense for now!.
+Fork the repo and do a pull requests as needed.
 For now, we'll tend to work on independent sections of the codebase of new files only to minimize merging issues.
-Add issues as needed but be precise about the error or recommended changes if the file ownership is not yours*
+Add issues as needed but be precise about the error or recommended changes if the file ownership is not yours.
+Ask me questions :)*

 # Contributing to Genie-Trader